mjfusa/Message-Center-Agent/suggested_prompts/suggested_prompts.md

-# Suggested Playbooks for Message Center Agent
+# Suggested Scenarios for Message Center Agent

-The power of AI agents is realized with the combination of the output of the messages with the generative AI capabilities of Copilot Chat.
-A playbook here contains a scenario, prompts and step-by-step instructions to achieve a specific outcome.
-Below are some suggested playbooks to get you started.
-Feel free to create your own and share them with the community!
+The true potential of AI agents emerges when Message Center outputs are paired with the generative capabilities of Copilot Chat.
+Each scenario outlines a specific use case, along with prompts and step-by-step guidance to help you achieve a defined outcome.
+Below are some suggested scenarios to get you started—feel free to create your own and share them with the community!

 See the [Prompting Guide](./prompting_guide.md) for tips on creating effective prompts with the Message Center Agent.

 Suggested prompts can be found in the [Message Center Agent Prompts by Category](./message_center_agent_prompts.md) page.

-See the [Playbook Template](./Template.md) for instructions on creating your own playbook.
+See the [Scenario Template](./Template.md) for instructions on creating your own scenario.

-## Suggested Playbooks
+## Suggested Scenarios

 [Preparing for Changes to Copilot Reporting Dashboards and Admin Center Views](./preparing_for_changes_to_copilot_reporting_dashboards/preparing_for_changes_to_copilot_reporting_dashboards.md)
 [Create Customer M365 Feature and Technology Update Emails](./Create_Customer_M365_Feature_and_Technology_Update_Email/Create_Customer_M365_Feature_and_Technology_Update_Email.md)